JuliaComputing/FemtoCleaner.jl/README.md

 which makes use of [CSTParser.jl](https://github.com/ZacLN/CSTParser.jl) under the hood.

 # User Manual

-To set up FemtoCleaner on your repository, go to https://github.com/integration/femtocleaner and click "Configure" to select the repositories you wish to add.
+To set up FemtoCleaner on your repository, go to https://github.com/apps/femtocleaner and click "install".
+You can select specific repo's to install FemtoCleaner into or install it into all of your repo's.

+Once installed, you can always change which repo's FemtoCleaner is installed in by going back to https://github.com/apps/femtocleaner.

 ## Invoking FemtoCleaner